Updated: Feb 4

 A quick capitalistic pig advertisement— Motor service centers preparing for formal EASA Accreditation and commit to using the Green Motors Practices Group for their technical evaluation (audit) may request at no cost, examples of developed inhouse calibration documentation.
 We’re more than happy to answer questions, review documents and discuss specifics as needed without charge —Now, back to the blog already in progress.

 Aligns with industry standard procedures, documentation and calibration

 Provides a reasonably defensible position if job processes are questioned

 Lays out best practices for management and shop-floor staff eliminating misunderstood or obsolete motor repair practices

 If formal EASA Accreditation, in addition to the above, add the following reasons:

-Several motor manufacturers prefer EASA Accredited service centers for warranty repairs;
+Several motor manufacturers require EASA Accredited service centers for warranty repairs

 A Green Motor Practices Group, EASA Accreditation onsite auditor focuses on EASA Accreditation Checklist requirements, while making suggestion beyond the EASA Accreditation Checklist keeping an open mind to alternative methods.
 The evaluator should be willing to take the extra time to run questionable or process variations through EASA’s Technical Support Specialists.

 If your company is an electric motor service center, it is our sincere hope you commit and follow through on either formal or informal EASA Accreditation processes.
 Both alternatives, developed by our industry (EASA), are well worth the time and money invested to make your service center among the best Worldwide in the motor repair industry.
 If, or when you choose to move from informal to “formal”, please give us a call at (208) 322-6999 (USA Mountain Time).
 We look forward to working with you.